Voltage-sensitive dyes for neuroscience research

 When selecting a voltage-sensitive dye (VSD) for neuroscience research purposes, dye sensitivity, staining, brightness, response dynamics are among the chief considerations in choosing the best dye for a given application.
 One the imaging side, techniques range from simple 1-photon epifluorescence to more advance ratiometric and 2-photon excitation methods.
 2-photon excitation may be used to record from single dendritic spines (1) or axonal bouttons (2).
 Dyes have diverse spectral properties including red-shifted dyes.

-Potentiometric Probes can help you select the best dye for your cell, tissue, or whole-organ assay and preferred imaging modality.
+Contact Potentiometric Probes for help selecting the best dye for your cell, tissue, or whole-organ assay and preferred imaging modality.

 Key products and applications